Photo by Lynne Calamia

 - 0.5 teaspoon kosher salt

-- 0.25 teaspoon freshly ground black pepper
+- 0.25 teaspoon freshly ground black pepper, plus extra for serving

 - 3 cups tomato sauce